jacksonwalters/elliptic-curves-finite-fields/README.md

 Looking for more information on the curve y^2=x^3+x+1 over the algebraic closure of F_2, \overline{F_2}.

-Acknowledgements: Joe Silverman, Robert Pollack, Angus McAndrew, Roderic Corominas, and Tim Kohl.
+Acknowledgements: Ezra Brown, Joe Silverman, Robert Pollack, Angus McAndrew, Roderic Corominas, and Tim Kohl.